zhangoumeng/zhangoumeng.github.io/_pages/about.md

 **2023/04, updated 2023/09**
 My mentee, [Victoria Fay](https://people.epfl.ch/victoria.fay/?lang=en), has successfully defended her Master's thesis, "Improving planar optodes lifetime: Encapsulation and optical release of pH sensing optodes and assessment of their lifetime in-situ."
 Congratulations Victoria!
-Victoria has won the *Swiss Photonics Prize 2023*, and her paper is published in *Journal of Soils and Sediments*!
+Victoria has won the *Swiss Photonics Prize 2023*, and her paper is published in *Journal of Soils and Sediments*.
 Read it [here](https://link.springer.com/article/10.1007/s11368-023-03650-4).

 **2023/03**
 I participated in a one-week workshop titled "[Targeting Microhabitats for Life Detection - Part II](https://www.kiss.caltech.edu/workshops/Microhabitats/Microhabitats2.html)," hosted by the Keck Institute for Space Studies (KISS) at Caltech.

 **2022/12**
-Our collaborative work with [the Vahey Lab](https://vaheylab.wustl.edu/) at WashU Biomedical Engineering entitled "[Six-dimensional single-molecule imaging with isotropic resolution using a multi-view reflector microscope](https://www.nature.com/articles/s41566-022-01116-6)" is now published in *Nature Photonics*!
+Our collaborative work with [the Vahey Lab](https://vaheylab.wustl.edu/) at WashU Biomedical Engineering entitled "[Six-dimensional single-molecule imaging with isotropic resolution using a multi-view reflector microscope](https://www.nature.com/articles/s41566-022-01116-6)" is now published in *Nature Photonics!*
 Press coverage [here](https://source.washu.edu/2022/12/telescope-inspired-microscope-sees-molecules-in-6d/)!

 **2022/11**